Sunday, September 24, 2023

 Advantages: New cars have the latest technology, safety features, and fuel efficiency standards.
 They also offer the peace of mind of a warranty, typically covering some service charges in the first three to five years of ownership.
 For example, if you choose a new mid-size car like Duster, you’ll benefit from a 3-year warranty and modern equipment like parking sensors and a multimedia touchscreen.

 Disadvantages: The most significant downside of buying a new car is its depreciation.
 The car’s value drops significantly when you drive off the lot, typically 20% to 30%.
-Also, insurance costs are generally higher for new cars.
+Also, insurance costs are generally higher for new vehicles.

 Used Car Advantages and Disadvantages